shvets/text-interpolator/README.md

 result = text_interpolator.interpolate template, env

 puts result # We have var1: some value 1 and var2: some value 2.
+            # We have var3: some value 3 and var4: some value 4.
 ```